txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 application server.
 This OS process is a child of the Erlang OS process running Riak.

-Yokozuna has a `gen_server` process which monitors the JVM OS process.
+Riak Search has a `gen_server` process which monitors the JVM OS process.
 The code for this server is in `yz_solr_proc`.
 When the JVM process crashes this server crashes, causing its supervisor to restart it.
-If there is more than 1 restart in 45 seconds, the entire Riak node will be shut down -- if Yokozuna is enabled and Solr cannot function for some reason then the Riak node needs to go down so that the user will notice and take corrective action.
+If there is more than 1 restart in 45 seconds, the entire Riak node will be shut down -- if Riak Search is enabled and Solr cannot function for some reason then the Riak node needs to go down so that the user will notice and take corrective action.